Generic name: testosterone (tes-TOS-ter-one)

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and check for any problems or unwanted effects that may be caused by testosterone.
 Blood tests will be needed to check for unwanted effects.

-testosterone should not be used by women.
+Testosterone should not be used by women who are pregnant or might become pregnant.
 Testosterone may cause birth defects if a pregnant woman comes in contact with the patch or medicine.
 Make sure your doctor knows if your sexual partner is pregnant.
 If a pregnancy occurs while you are using testosterone, tell your doctor right away.

 If a woman comes in contact with the patch, wash the skin area right away with soap and water to remove all the medicine.
 If the patch sticks to a woman, remove the patch right away and wash her skin thoroughly with soap and water.

 If your female partner starts to have male-like changes such as unusual hair growth or increased acne, check with your doctor.

 Testosterone may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.

 Testosterone may increase the risk of prostate cancer, especially in older men.
 Make sure your doctor knows if you have prostate cancer, or if anyone in your family has prostate cancer.